MalekAlFakih/quantum-anomaly-detection/docs/thresholding.rst

 .. code-block:: python

-   detector = QuantumAnomalyDetector(k=10, contamination=0.05)
+   detector = QuantumAnomalyDetector(k=10, contamination=0.5)

-This threshold is computed by scoring all training samples and selecting the 95th percentile score (if contamination = 0.05).
+This threshold is computed by scoring all training samples.

 Scores above this threshold are considered anomalous.